EOluwatobi/HR-PROJECT/README.md

 ### Data Source
-The data is collected from the Incubator Hub Organization which includes the key columns.[Uploading Lita Capstone Sales.csv…]()
+The data is collected from the Incubator Hub Organization which includes the key columns.

 - Attrition: This validates whether an employee has left the organization or not.
 - Business travel: This shows if an employee rarely or frequently travels.